Waschina/gapsnake/README.md

 # Initialize gapsnake run
-gapsnake init genomes/ # or instead of "genomes/" any path the place where your genomes are gapsnake recon --profile cluster --keep-going # Set to the maximum number of cores you want to use
+gapsnake init genomes/ # or instead of "genomes/" any path the place where your genomes are gapsnake recon --executor slurm --keep-going # Set to the maximum number of cores you want to use
 ```

+Note that the example above is for SLURM job scheduling systems.
+In case you want to (or have to) use a different scheduling system, please read the [Snakemake Plugin Catalog](https://snakemake.github.io/snakemake-plugin-catalog/index.html).